coaxialsoftware/workspace/README.md

 Startup
 -------

-From the workspace folder call node bin/ide.js
+From the workspace folder call node bin/ide.js.
+Or install using npm install or link and run ide.js.

 Commands
 --------